๐Ÿ”” Pennsylvania Eviction Notice Laws

 ๐Ÿ“‹ Notice Period Summary

 10 days for non-payment (any lease).
 15 days for violations/termination on year+ leases.
 30 days for violations/termination on shorter leases or month-to-month.
-Using the wrong notice period for your situation will result in case dismissal.
+Using the wrong notice period will result in case dismissal.

 ๐Ÿšซ